bradlylong/s3_static_hosting/README.md

 # s3_static_hosting
-Example template that I used to deploy an s3 static website with cloud formation.
+Example template that I previously used to deploy an S3 static website using CloudFormation.